midnightideas/git-credential-1password/README.md

 This is a bash-only implementation of 1Password Git Credential Helper

+*Note - this tool was previously hosted under https://github.com/git-credential-1password/homebrew-git-credential-1password, and was available under the `git-credential-1password/git-credential-1password` tap.
+If you have used the previous version, please uninstall and untap first, and re-install this version.*

 ## Prerequisite

 You need to have [1Password CLI](https://1password.com/downloads/command-line/) installed.
 This should be the only prerequisite.